 8. Data Protection

-Should we have no contact with you for a period of 12 months or more we may issue to your last known address a disengagement letter and thereafter cease to act.
+Should we have no contact with you for a period of one year or more, we may issue to your last known address a disengagement letter and thereafter cease to act.

 10. Electronic and other communication